FRACerqueira/PromptPlus/docs/apis/pplus.controls.icontrolchartbar.md

 ### <a id="methods-hotkeyswitchorder"/>**HotKeySwitchOrder(HotKey)**

-Overwrite a HotKey to Switch ordination bar and label.
+Overwrite a HotKey to Switch ordination bar and label when EnabledInteractionUser is active.
 Default value is 'F4'

 ```csharp
 IControlChartBar HotKeySwitchOrder(HotKey value)